UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/SUEWSDatabase.rst

 - When first calculation is done, go the the *Parameters*-tab in the plugin and tick in *Raster DSM (only 3D building or vegetation objects) exist*, select **csdm_kville** as *Raster DSM (only 3D objects)*, change your *File prefix* to **Kville BaseVeg**.
 This will calculate morphometric parameters based on 3D vegetation.

-As you might have noticed, we did not calculate specific input files for SUEWS/SS (`Spartacus <https://link.springer.com/article/10.1007/s10546-019-00457-0>`__) which is a more advanced scheme to calcualte radiation in the model.
-We will instead make use of the more simple `NARP <https://journals.ametsoc.org/view/journals/apme/42/8/1520-0450_2003_042_1157_ponarf_2.0.co_2.xml>`__-scheme.
+As you might have noticed, we did not calculate specific input information for SUEWS/SS (`Spartacus <https://link.springer.com/article/10.1007/s10546-019-00457-0>`__) which is a more advanced scheme to calculate radiation fluxes in the model.
+We will instead make use of the `NARP <https://journals.ametsoc.org/view/journals/apme/42/8/1520-0450_2003_042_1157_ponarf_2.0.co_2.xml>`__-scheme.

 Moving on to land cover fraction calculations for each grid.